 The penalty area is 18 yards/16.5 m from inside every goalpost, two lines are drawn at sharp angles to the goal line.

-The penalty area is defined as the area between these lines and the goal line.
+The penalty area is the area between these lines and the goal line.
 A penalty post is placed 12 yards/11 meters from the midway between the goalposts and equal to them within each penalty area.

-- The penalty mark is measured from the middle of the goalposts to 12 yards/11 meters
+• The penalty mark is measured from the middle of the goalposts to 12 yards/11 meters.

-- Ark – Measured from the penalty mark at 10 yards/9.15 meters
+• Ark – Measured from the penalty mark at 10 yards/9.15 meters

 FIFA Soccer Field Dimensions Graphic